- Brand name

 - damage to the brain due to poor blood supply

-Tell your doctor immediately if you notice any discomfort in or around your chest or feel light headed shortly after the administration of FLUORESCITE* injection 10%.
+Tell your doctor immediately if you notice any discomfort in or around your chest or feel light headed shortly after the administration of Fluorescite Injection.

 What it looks like

-FLUORESCITE injection 10% comes in a 10% red-orange solution, packaged in a 5 mL glass vial with a stopper and aluminium flip-off cap.
+Fluorescite Injection 10% is a red-orange, sterile solution packed in a 5 mL glass vial with a stopper and aluminium flip-off cap.

 - sodium hydroxide and/or hydrochloric acid (to adjust pH)